-Mastered (4) Proficient (3) Developing (2) Beginning (1) Scor Diamaina December and the proceedings from Douglasson double of double or double of Availle to a to a consequent or a set A е Planning Researches audit procedures from external sources.
+Mastered (4) Proficient (3) Developing (2) Beginning (1) Scor e Planning Researches audit procedures from external sources.
 Redundant tests carefully eliminate 'false positives' and 'false negatives'.
 Performs tests as demonstrated in class to meet objectives and scope of audit.
 Double checking for 'false positives' and 'false negatives' do not always occur when required.
 Audit tests somewhat meet scope and/or objective.
 Audit tests do not meet audit objectives and/or scope.
 Verification Comparison Fully compares and contrasts the organization's policies with industry best practices.
 Uses references for best practice literature.
 Briefly describes vulnerabilities where best practice is not implemented.
 Partially compares organization's policies with best practice OR does not describe vulnerabilities when best practice differs from current policies/procedures.
 Describes vulnerabilities, but does not recognize best practice policies/procedures.
 Does not describe best practice policies Description & Analysis Full disclosure of tests, results, and countermeasures are provided and fully analyzed.
 Tests and results are described but not fully analyzed.
 Some countermeasures may be lacking.
 Tests and results are not fully described or analyzed.
 Missing information as to tests performed and results.
 Writing Professionally written according to specification.
 Some minimal grammar, spelling, or formatting mistakes are evident, but content is accurate.
 Some minimal grammar, spelling, or formatting mistakes are evident.
 Content is somewhat accurate.
 Documentation is inadequate or improperly formatted or contains major grammar/spelling mistakes.
 Score